ebuyakin/maichat/docs/messages_with_code_snippets.md

 ## Overview

-This feature introduces a system for extracting code blocks from message content, replacing them with visual placeholders in the main view, and providing an overlay system for rich code display with syntax highlighting and utility features.
+This feature introduces a system for extracting code blocks (and optionally LaTeX equations) from message content, replacing them with visual placeholders in the main view, and providing overlay systems for rich display (syntax highlighting for code; KaTeX rendering for math) with utility features.

 ## Motivation